a-JAVA-chip-frappuccino/Aviation-Accidents-Analysis/README.md

 ### Overview

 In order to better know how to minimize the number of incidents, particularly fatal ones, when flying aircraft, we will be looking into past analytics from the National Transportation Safety Board.
-This comprises civil aviation accident records from 1962-2023.
+This comprises civil aviation accident records from 1962-2023, and has a total number of 90,348 records.
 Then we will discuss some recommendations for how to extrapolate past data into preventing present and future incidents.

 Although we cannot necessarily answer every question regarding how incidents occur, we can consider some elements of the dataset to consider what might be leading to incidents to then rectify them.